All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Stage of Old age:

 In the sixth stage, he is seen with loose pantaloons and spectacles.
 He becomes a thin old man.
-His manly voice changes into a thin childish tone.
+His manly voice changes into a thin, childish tone.

-Stage of Extreme Old age (Second Childhood):
+Stage of Extreme Old Age (Second Childhood):

 The last stage of all is his second childhood.
-Slowly, he loses his faculties of sight, hearing, smell and taste and exits from the roles of his life.
+Slowly, he loses his faculties of sight, hearing, smell, and taste and exits from the roles of his life.

 Thus, Shakespeare has presented different images of the seven stages of a man’s life in the poem ‘All the World’s a Stage’.

-Life is like a drama, and the world is a stage where we all are actors and play our roles.
+Life is like a drama, and the world is a stage where we are all actors and play our roles.

 SHORT SUMMARY